ProcessMaker/pmio-examples/README.md

 /** @var ProcessmakerApi $apiInstance */
 $apiInstance = new ProcessmakerApi;
 ```
-Next step is the $host and authorization key $key definition and setup
+Then you should define server url - $host and authorization API key - $key and set up its

 ```php
 $host = '_DEFINE_API_HOST_';